anettleship/ai_assist_async_jamboree/README.md

 # AI Assist Async Jamboree

+Build using ai assistance to stand up something in a day, and to see what it's like to trust the machines.
+Don't trust anything you read here!

 A multi-application project featuring Flask and Tornado web applications with async communication capabilities.

 ## Applications